Quick Answer

 • CERT (Community Emergency Response Team): Free 20-hour course covering fire safety, light search and rescue, disaster medical operations, and team organization.
 Find your local program at ready.gov/cert.

-• Red Cross: Offers free online first aid and CPR certification courses at redcross.org.
+• Red Cross: Free online first aid and CPR certification at redcross.org.

-• Stop the Bleed: A free 2-hour class teaching tourniquet use and wound packing.
-Find a class at stopthebleed.org.
+• Stop the Bleed: A free 2-hour class teaching tourniquet use and wound packing at stopthebleed.org.

-These aren’t just resume builders — they’re skills that make you useful when professional responders are overwhelmed.
-I’ve used my basic first aid skills for emergencies more often in urban settings than I ever have in the backcountry.
+These aren’t resume builders — they’re skills that make you useful when professional responders are overwhelmed.
+I’ve used my basic first aid skills more often in urban settings than I ever have in the backcountry.

 Digital Preparedness